-Presence detection with WiFi, however, is something I have tested for over four months now and I am very pleased with its reliability and responsiveness.
+Presence detection with WiFi, however, is something I have tested for over four months now, and I am delighted with its reliability and responsiveness.

 It has become my favorite presence detection method, and I will show you how you can use it to turn your digital picture frame on or off automatically.